Dog Iron Ranch

-The Dog Iron Ranch, located about two miles east of Oologah, Oklahoma, USA, is the historic ranch and birthplace of humorist Will Rogers.
-It was donated to the state of Oklahoma by the Rogers family.
-The current property comprises 400 acre of the original 60,000 acre (240 km2) ranch operated by Clem Rogers, Will's father.
+Dog Iron Ranch is a historic ranch located about two miles east of Oologah, Oklahoma, United States.
+The birthplace of humorist Will Rogers, it was donated to the State of Oklahoma by the Rogers family, and is now owned and operated by the Cherokee Nation.
+The current property comprises 400 acre of the original 60,000-acre (240 km2) ranch operated by Clem Rogers, Will's father, a prominent cattle rancher and Cherokee politician.
 Originally the ranch contained up to 10,000 Texas Longhorn cattle.
 The present ranch has 50 Longhorns.